National Parks in Tanzania

 The dry season (June to October) is best for wildlife viewing when animals gather at water sources.
 January to February is excellent for the Serengeti calving season.
 Zanzibar is best from June to October and December to February.
 Avoid the heavy rains in April and May.

-Do I need a visa for Tanzania?
+Do I need a visa for Tanzania in 2026?

 Can I climb Kilimanjaro without experience?